Q. Where can I purchase a Victorinox Swiss Army Watch?

 A. We accept MasterCard and Visa.

-Q. How should I pack my timepiece if I need to send it out for repairs?
+Q. How should I pack my watch if I need to send it out for repairs?

-A. Please pack your timepiece is a SECURE BOX and send to us via U.S. Mail Certified, UPS or Federal Express.
-Please include a note describing what is wrong the timepiece, your warranty and a copy of the original sales receipt.
+A. Please pack your watch is a SECURE BOX and send to us via U.S. Mail Certified, UPS or Federal Express.
+Please include a note describing what is wrong the watch, your warranty and a copy of the original sales receipt.
 Also include your name with return address and a daytime telephone number or email address on the inside of the package.

 Q. Do you have a toll free number for service?